statgenlmu/jaatha/README.md

 Practical instructions for running Jaatha are provided in the [The Jaatha HowTo][2].
 Instructions how to use Jaatha with a non-standard simulation method are given in the [Custom Simulation Method HowTo][3].
-Both tutorials are also included as vignettes in the CRAN package.

-If you want to follow the development of Jaatha, you can do so on [GitHub][4].
+Jaatha is developed openly on [GitHub][4].
+Feel free to open an issue there if you encounter problems using Jaatha or have suggestions for future versions.

 Installation